cyberphor/knowledge-base/azure/services/security/domain-services/README.md

 Text goes here.

 **Entra External ID**
-Entra External ID is a service used to authenticate and collaborate external entities (i.e., people who use a different directory service, but have been authorized to access resources within your domain).
+[Entra External ID](/azure/services/security/directory-services/entra-external-id/README.md) is a service used to authenticate and collaborate with external entities (i.e., people who use a different directory service, but have been authorized to access resources within your domain).

-*Business-to-Business Collaboration*
-Business-to-Business collaboration is when external entities are authenticated using their preferred directory service (e.g., Google, Facebook, or Apple) before access to Azure resources is granted.

-*Business-to-Business Direct Connect Collaboration*
-Business-to-Business Direct Connect collaboration is when external entities are authenticated using their Entra ID directory services before access to Azure resources is granted.

-*Business-to-Customer Collaboration*
-Business-to-Customer collaboration is when external entities are authenticated using Entra ID before access to an third-party app is granted.